Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/List spatial reference transformations/README.md

 ## Use case

 Transformations (sometimes known as datum or geographic transformations) are used when projecting data from one spatial reference to another when there is a difference in the underlying datum of the spatial references.
-Transformations can be mathematically defined by specific equations (equation-based transformations), or may rely on external supporting files (grid-based transformations).
+Transformations can be mathematically defined by specific equations (equation-based transformations) or may rely on external supporting files (grid-based transformations).
 Choosing the most appropriate transformation for a situation can ensure the best possible accuracy for this operation.
 Some users familiar with transformations may wish to control which transformation is used in an operation.

 ## How to use the sample

 Select a transformation from the list to see the result of projecting the point from EPSG:27700 to EPSG:3857 using that transformation.
 The result is shown as a red cross; you can visually compare the original blue point with the projected red cross.

-Select 'Consider current extent' to limit the transformations that are appropriate for the current extent.
+Select "Suitable for Map Extent" to limit the transformations to those that are appropriate for the current extent.

-If the selected transformation is not usable (has missing grid files) then an error is displayed.
+If the selected transformation is not usable (has missing grid files), then an error is displayed.

+To download projection engine data, tap "Download Data" and then the download button next to the latest release of the `Projection Engine Data`.
+Unzip the download data in Files, and then tap "Set Data Directory" in the sample.
+Navigate into the unzipped `Projection Engine Data` directory and tap "Open".

 ## How it works

-1. Pass the input and output spatial references to `TransformationCatalog.getTransformationsBySuitability` for transformations based on the map's spatial reference OR additionally provide an extent argument to only return transformations suitable to the extent.
+1. Pass the input and output spatial references to `TransformationCatalog.transformations(from:to:areaOfInterest:ignoreVertical:)` for transformations based on the map's spatial reference OR additionally provide an extent argument to only return transformations suitable to the extent.
 This returns a list of ranked transformations.
 2. Use one of the `DatumTransformation` objects returned to project the input geometry to the output spatial reference.

 ## Relevant API